- Community Development

-- Rented bicycles that are found unattended in the City of University Park Rights of Way will be considered abandoned.
-To report a rented bicycle that has been abandoned, click here.
-City staff will then contact the bikeshare program (VBike, LimeBike, SpinBike, OFO, etc) for removal.
+Rented bicycles that are found unattended in the City of University Park Rights-of-Way will be considered abandoned.
+Report a rented bicycle that has been abandoned online.
+City staff will then contact the bikeshare program (VBike, LimeBike, SpinBike, OFO, etc.) for removal.

 Property owners are responsible for ensuring that their property is maintained in a clean, safe and sanitary condition, free of any nuisances, including unsound structures or any trash or debris which may be hazardous to the environment or children.

 - In the residential districts, no more than two unrelated individuals may occupy a dwelling unit, building or portion of a building.
 A dwelling unit may only be located in the main building.

 - Accessory buildings may be occupied only by immediate family members and/or full-time domestic servant or servants.
 All such adult occupants must be employed by the owner/occupant of the property.

 It is the property owner's responsibility to maintain sidewalks adjacent to their property in a safe, accessible condition.
 Sidewalks must be kept free of mud, ice, debris, or any other obstruction that could impair or prevent their use.

 Swimming pools must be maintained safe, secure, and free of stagnant water.
 A fence with a self-closing, self-locking gate is required to completely surround a swimming pool and must meet the requirements found in the Code of Ordinances.

 Alleys and sidewalks must be kept free of overhanging limbs and branches.
 On corner lots, vegetation may not obstruct vision at a street or alley intersection.
 Trees and shrubs must be trimmed to prevent obstruction of stop signs or other traffic signage.

 Junked or inoperative vehicles may not be stored in public view.
 Vehicles must be parked on a paved surface.